openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 11: LED frame – colour when ON

 This parameter defines the LED colour when the device is ON.
-This parameter defines the LED colour when the device is ON.

-When set to 8 or 9, LED frame colour will change depending on the measured power and parameter 10.
-Other colours are set permanently and do not depend on power consumption.
+<p&gtThis parameter defines the LED colour when the device is ON.</p&gt <p&gtWhen set to 8 or 9, LED frame colour will change depending on the measured power and parameter 10.
+Other colours are set permanently and do not depend on power consumption.</p&gt <p&gtAvailable values:</p&gt <p&gt0 – LED disabled</p&gt <p&gt1 – White</p&gt <p&gt2 – Red</p&gt <p&gt3 – Green</p&gt <p&gt4 – Blue</p&gt <p&gt5 – Yellow</p&gt <p&gt6 – Cyan</p&gt <p&gt7 – Magenta</p&gt <p&gt8 – colour changes smoothly depending on measured power</p&gt <p&gt9 – colour changes in steps depending on measured power</p&gt

-Available values:

-0 – LED disabled

-1 – White

-2 – Red

-3 – Green

-4 – Blue

-5 – Yellow

-6 – Cyan

-7 – Magenta

-8 – colour changes smoothly depending on measured power

-9 – colour changes in steps depending on measured power The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |